You have so many options being available in the market, hence confused which company to opt for?

-- Other plans have certain costs like commission are charged throughout the policy which will be higher as compared to term insurance.
+- Other plans have certain costs like commission charged throughout the policy, which will be higher than term insurance.

-- Term insurance is flexible that it can be canceled easily at any time if needed.
+- Term insurance is flexible in that it can be canceled easily at any time if needed.

-- Term plan is much easier to understand than other insurance plans such as endowment plan which combine risk cover with savings.
+- Term plan is much easier to understand than other insurance plans such as endowment plan which combines risk cover with savings.